The duty of care or how to sanitize the procurement and supplier relation industries

 Civil penalties are provided when the duty of care plan is not respected : an association, an individual, or even a company can trigger a legal action.
 In the absence of agreement, and based on the seriousness of the infringement, a fine of 30 million euros, instead of 10 million initially planned, can be imposed.

-Hosting of a think tank “Duty of care”, with the BY.O Group and the law firm Bird & Bird
+Hosting of a think tank “Duty of care”, with By.O Group and the law firm Bird & Bird

 It’s obvious that this growing awareness from the ordering companies is real, but it comes with many questions which remain unanswered.